Call Now!

 Auto accident cases that are handled by a licensed attorney usually result in larger financial compensation recoveries compared to those that are not handled by a lawyer.

-For more than three decades, our attorneys have been representing car accident victims in Michigan, recovering fair compensation to help them move forward with their lives.
+For more than three decades, our car accident lawyers have been representing car accident victims in Michigan, recovering fair compensation to help them move forward with their lives.

 When we take a case, we manage the legal process from start to finish on behalf of our clients.
 We have the team and the resources to comprehensively investigate an accident and build a case against a negligent driver.
 This often includes: